lmas/thesis/thesis.typ

 The first loop calculates the initial scores for the first points in the time series, _after_ the split point between the "training sequence" in the beginning of $t$ and the points afterwards.
-The training sequence acts as a warm up for the algorithm, so it does not produce erroneous values that might skew the following scores.
+The _training data sequence_ acts as a warm up for the algorithm, so it does not produce erroneous values that might skew the following scores.
 The MASS v2 function finds the scores by calculating the Euclidean distances between the subsequences, as @massv2 shows in the next section.